General questions

 What's the difference between Predator Free 2050, Predator Free New Zealand Trust and Predator Free Wellington?

-Predator Free 2050 Ltd directs Crown investment into the Predator Free Programme, with a focus on breakthrough science and large-scale predator control and elimination initiatives.
-They currently support 18 large-scale elimination projects around the country (including us!).
+Predator Free 2050 Ltd directs Crown investment into the Predator Free programme, with a focus on breakthrough science and large-scale predator control and elimination initiatives.
+They currently support five large-scale elimination projects around the country (including us!).

-Predator Free NZ Trust is an independent organisation established in 2013.
-It engages and supports individuals and community groups by providing the information and expertise they need.
+Predator Free NZ Trust is an independent organisation formed in 2013.
+It engages and supports individuals and community groups, and provides the information and expertise they need.
 The Trust runs the Kiwibank Predator Free Community programme which supports communities to take action in their backyard.

 Predator Free Wellington works alongside both of these organisations.
 We are taking a community-led approach to being the first predator free city in New Zealand.